echo2echo/Perl-Web-Images/README.md

 Use the resize_images.pl script with the instructions above to generate resized images and change image file size and rename img file with "thumb_" filename.

-When viewing the page the thumbnails are displayed. if you would like to see the full sized original file, click on a thumbnail
+When viewing the page the thumbnails are displayed. if you would like to see the full sized original file, click on a thumbnail.